Do heat pumps work in older homes in the UK?

 2) Loft insulation (often the biggest easy insulation win)

-If your loft is accessible and safe to work in, insulating it is usually one of the highest ROI steps.
+If your loft is accessible and safe to work in, insulating it is usually one of the highest return steps.
 If you already have insulation, topping it up can still make a meaningful difference.
-Energy Saving Trust commonly references around 270mm as a typical modern loft insulation depth target.
+Energy Saving Trust commonly references around 270mm as a typical depth target for modern loft insulation.

 A tighter home is good for comfort and efficiency, but you still need controlled ventilation to avoid condensation and damp.
-As you draught-proof and insulate, keep an eye on ventilation and moisture management, especially in kitchens, bathrooms, and bedrooms.
+As you draught-proof and insulate, keep an eye on moisture management (especially in kitchens, bathrooms and bedrooms).

-4) Then consider the “bigger” insulation measures (based on your build type)
+4) Then consider bigger insulation measures (based on your build type)

-After draughts + loft, the next best step depends on what your walls and floors are made of (cavity vs solid wall, suspended timber floors, etc.).
+After draught-proofing and loft insulation, the next best step depends on how your home is built (cavity walls or solid walls, suspended timber floors, and so on).
 This is where a proper survey helps you avoid trapping moisture in older properties.

-Source (general insulation guidance hub): Energy Saving Trust – Insulation overview
+Source (general insulation guidance): Energy Saving Trust (insulation overview)

 Radiators: do you always need new ones?